ymolists/website/src/routes/blog/native-ui-with-vnc.md

 ![VSCode in Gitpod](../../../static/images/blog/native-ui-with-vnc/virtual-x-sever-running-on-a-remote-desktop-client.png)

 A few days ago [Gero introduced Docker builds to Gitpod](/blog/docker-in-gitpod) with which you can bring your own Dockerfile (instead of a pre-built image), and Gitpod will build the image for you.
-We’ll use that feature to setup a cloud-based development environment for native UI applications.
+We’ll use that feature to setup a cloud-based developer environment for native UI applications.

 ## Hello World